-The dynasty survived until 753, when one of its feudatories seized power and installed a new dynasty on the throne.
+The main Chalukya dynasty survived until 753, when one of its feudatories seized power and installed a new dynasty on the throne.
 This was the Rashtrakuta dynasty.

 The Rashtrakutas were more expansionist than the Chalukyas had been.
-They became involved in the great power struggles in both northern, where they competed with the powerful Gurjara-Pratihara and Pala kingdoms for dominance; and southern India, where they contested the power of the Pallava kingdom.
+They became involved in the great power struggles in both northern, where they competed with the powerful Gurjara-Pratihara and Pala kingdoms for dominance (a contest known to modern scholars as the Tripartite Struggle); and southern India, where they contested the power of the Pallava kingdom.
 Periodically they succeeded in dominating both regions, though not at the same time.

 These had varying titles and different ranks, and although reconstructing their exact relationship to the central government or to each other is difficult, it was undoubtedly the case that some where more powerful and ruled over larger territories than others.
 Some feudatories were relatives of the royal family, whilst others seem to have been ex-officials who had established control of a particular territory.
 Others still (perhaps the majority) were descended from local kings and chiefs who had been defeated by one or other of the imperial ruers of the time.

-This dispersion of power was a source of weakness for the empires of the Deccan.
-Weak emperors found it hard to keep their more powerful feudatories under tight control, and as we have seen, the kingdoms tended eventually to fragment into their constituent parts.
+This dispersal of power was a source of weakness for the empires of the Deccan (and in India as a whole, as the fate of the Gupta empire showed).
+Weak emperors found it hard to keep their more powerful feudatories under control, and as we have seen, the kingdoms tended eventually to fragment into their constituent parts.
 Nevertheless, the great states of the Deccan were enduring political edifices, not just fleeting constructs.
-The Satavahana kingdom lasted over four centuries (on a par with the Roman empire); the Vakatake empire endured about 150 years, as did the Chalukya empire in its pomp; and the Rashtrakuta empire lasted just over two centuries.
+The Satavahana kingdom lasted over four centuries (on a par with the Roman Empire); the Vakataka empire endured about 150 years, as did the Chalukya empire in its pomp; and the Rashtrakuta empire lasted just over two centuries.

-Brahminism, Buddhism and Jainism had all become established in the Deccan under the Mauryan empire, and flourished under the Satavahana, Vakataka, Chalukya and Rashtrakuta kingdoms.
+Brahmanism, Buddhism and Jainism had all become established in the Deccan under the Mauryan empire, and flourished under the Satavahana, Vakataka, Chalukya and Rashtrakuta kingdoms.
 The kings tended to be Brahmin by religion, but, like many royal families in ancient and medieval India, were active patrons of Buddhism and Jainism as well.
-The newer Shaiva and Vaishnava sects of Hinduism began to flourish in the first centuries AD as the cults of Shiva and Vishnu gathered popularity amongst the common people.
-By the end of the period Buddhims may have been beginning to die out in the Deccan,
+The newer Shaiva and Vaishnava sects of Hinduism began to flourish in the first centuries CE as the cults of Shiva and Vishnu gathered popularity amongst the common people.
+By the end of the period Buddhism may have been beginning to die out in the Deccan,

-The Satavahana began to practice, which became common throughout India, of granting villages to monasteries, both Buddhist and Hindu.
+The Satavahana began the practice, which became common throughout India, of granting villages to monasteries, both Buddhist and Hindu.

 The Satavahana were the first to start building the monumental cave temples which were to become such a distinctive feature of Indian architecture.
-The first of these were at Ajanta, from the 2nd/1st centuries BC, and, at a time when Brahminism shrines were little more than open spaces, consisted of entirely Buddhist temples.
-This tradition was carried through into the Chalukya and Rashtakuta dynasties, with the Ajanta series ending in the 5th or 6th centuries AD, under the Vakatakas, and a new series being constructed at Ellora from the 5th to the 10th centuries AD.
+The first of these were at Ajanta, from the 2nd/1st centuries BCE, and, at a time when Brahmanism shrines were little more than open spaces, consisted of entirely Buddhist temples.
+This tradition was carried through into the Chalukya and Rashtakuta dynasties, with the Ajanta series ending in the 5th or 6th centuries CE, under the Vakatakas, and a new series being constructed at Ellora from the 5th to the 10th centuries CE.
 These now contained Hindu and Jain temples, as well as Buddhist ones.
 The cave temples at Ajanta and Ellora are now UNESCO world heritage sites.

 From the late 6th or early 7th centuries, the tradition of building free-standing Hindu temples in stone began.
 This would develop through the Rashtrakuta and later Chalukya periods and would be an important influence on the great temple architecture of later times.

-Under Chalukya and Rashtrakuta rule the royal court became a major centre for the production of Saskrit literature.
+Under Chalukya and Rashtrakuta rule the royal court became a major center for the production of Sanskrit literature.
 The period also saw the rise of a literature in the regional language of the southern Deccan, Kannada.
-This rose alongside, and did not displace, the older Sanskrit literature, and amongst the first extant works are grammars seeking to standardize Kannada writing conventions.
-These were clearly produced at the royal court, and hark back to earlier literary works in Kannada, some dated to the 6th century AD.
+This rose alongside, and did not displace, the older Sanskrit literature, and amongst the first extant works were grammars seeking to standardize Kannada writing conventions.
+These were clearly produced at the royal court, and hark back to earlier literary works in Kannada, some dated to the 6th century CE.